shagu/pfUI/README.md

 # pfUI

-An AddOn for World of Warcraft (1.12.1), mostly known as "Vanilla", which aims to be a full replacement for the original interface.
+An AddOn for World of Warcraft: Vanilla (1.12.1) and The Burning Crusade (2.4.3), which aims to be a full replacement for the original interface.
 The design is inspired by several screenshots I've seen from TukUI, ElvUI and others.
 This addon delivers modern features and a minimalistic style that's easy to use right from the start.
 It is entirely written from scratch without any inclusion of third-party addons or libraries.

 This is **not** an addon-pack like [ShaguUI](http://shagu.org/ShaguUI/), however, there is support for external addons like MobHealth3, DPSMate and others, but they will never be shipped within the package.